There’s a new Arlo in town: Arlo Ultra.

 - Arlo Smart Premier one year subscription included.
 This is a $120 value.
 After the free year, you have the option of continuing Arlo Smart Premier for $10/month, or just using Arlo’s free plan.
-Scroll down for more details on what comes with this upgraded plan.
+Scroll down within this article for more details on what comes with this upgraded plan.

-As soon as Arlo Ultra ships, we will test these upgrades side-by-side with the Arlo Pro and Arlo Pro 2.
+As soon as Arlo Ultra ships, we will test these upgrades side-by-side with the Arlo Pro 2.
 This is the best way to really see what difference 4K, HDR, and the other features make.
 Keep an eye on this Arlo Ultra review for updates.

-Despite their differences, both cameras function mostly the same.
+Despite their differences, Arlo Pro, Arlo Pro 2, and Arlo Ultra function mostly the same.

-Whichever camera you choose between Arlo Pro vs Arlo Ultra, you can expect the following features on both cameras.
+Whichever camera you choose, you can expect the following features.

 - Easy setup.
 By downloading the Arlo app and connecting it with your cameras, you can easily use WiFi to monitor your Arlo in just a few minutes.
 If you decide to plug in the camera, just make sure you install it near a power outlet.

 - Wireless design using batteries.
-With rechargeable batteries, you can use either Arlo Pro or Arlo Ultra on battery power for a completely wire-free set up.
-Arlo Pro lasts up to 6 months for average use, and Arlo tells us that the Ultra is expected to be comparable or even improved compared to the Arlo Pro.
+With rechargeable batteries, you can use any of these cameras on battery power for a completely wire-free set up.
+Arlo Pro and Pro 2 last up to 6 months for average use, and Arlo tells us that the Ultra is expected to be comparable or even improved.

 - Free cloud storage.
-Arlo Pro and Arlo Ultra both offer a 7 days of free cloud storage.
+Arlo Pro, Pro 2, and Ultra all offer a 7 days of free cloud storage.
 However, Arlo will charge extra for a Premium Video Upgrade if you want to store the Ultra’s 4K videos in the cloud.
 This costs $1.99 per month per camera.

 - Weather-resistant.
-Both cameras are designed for outdoor use.
+Each of these cameras are designed for outdoor use.
 They can withstand freezing or hot temperatures, along with snow, rain, wind, and other harsh outdoor elements.